-- To get event data in a Drill database, go to Drill, select Event > Go to Table > Download CSV.
+- To get event data in a Drill database, go to Drill, select

-- You may also retrieve the information you seek using Countly APIs.
+- You can also retrieve the information you seek using Countly APIs.
 Here is the related API endpoint (events) in case you might need it.
 You will need 1 request to receive all events, and then 1 request for each event to receive data.

-When you deploy Countly on-prem, you have several options, such as installing a MongoDB replica set or a sharded cluster.
+When you deploy Countly on-premises, you have several options, such as installing a MongoDB replica set or a sharded cluster.
 Whatever the deployment choice is, there are several management tasks you may need to consider.